freistil/statusblog/_posts/yyyy-mm-dd-template-status.md

 #### ISSUE:

-We are experiencing a problem that impacts the operation of server/cluster XXX.
+We are experiencing a problem that impacts the operation of our servers.

 #### CAUSE: